DR. SYLVIA LEE MANN

 Music Director & Conductor – Junior Youth Symphony

 Dr. Sylvia Lee Mann is an internationally recognized composer, conductor, violist, author, speaker, multi-instrumentalist and virtuoso performer, appearing with many musical ensembles in the Southern California area and across the nation.
 Currently on the faculty at Chaffey College and St. Teresa Open Catholic Seminary, Dr. Mann has also served at California State University Dominguez Hills (for both the Music and Humanities Departments) and Centenary College.
 Dr. Mann is the Music Director & Conductor of the Southland Symphony Orchestra and a popular guest conductor throughout Southern California.
+She joined our TVYS program as the conductor of the Junior Youth Symphony in 2019.

 She is Pastor & Minister of Music at Bethel Congregational Church, UCC, of Ontario, CA, as well as the Artistic Director of Bethel Arts.
 A frequent performer with The Chamber Orchestra of the South Bay, La Mirada, Temecula Valley Symphony, Coachella Valley and Whittier Regional Symphony Orchestras, a collaborator with the Repertory Opera Company and Desert Baroque, she is the principal violist of the Culver City and Marina del Rey Symphony Orchestras.